igsegg/CryoHackathon2023/README.md

 The format is very simple! :nerd_face:

 Teams of 1 to 5 participants will work on a cryosphere-related project of their choice: This project can be built from scratch, inspired from the pool of ideas listed further below, based around existing projects or even as part of a course project!
 You can basically choose to work on anything as long as there is a slim link to the cryosphere!
-Again, **the primary goal is for everyone to have fun in a nice and inclusive atmosphere!** 😃😃😃😃😃😃😃😃
+Again, **the primary goal is for everyone to have fun in a nice, respectful and inclusive atmosphere!** 😃😃😃

 # Schedule :calendar: